 MCHIP has developed a program database which tracks a core set of indicators aimed at assuring program quality as well as generating evidence so that we may continue to learn from these important programs.
 In order to help ensure appropriate standardized implementation approaches and data collection through this global database, MCHIP plans to provide technical assistance to monitor and support other similar programs.
 As part of the larger PPH toolkit that MCHIP continues to promote at meetings and online, is the development of a PPH Prevention/Misoprostol Program toolkit that will provide the tools, materials and guidance necessary for implementing this type of program involving community based distribution of misoprostol.
 This toolkit will serve as the basis for Washington based and regional trainings whose target audience is respectively, development and humanitarian organizations seeking to implement similar PPH prevention programs.

 MCHIP published three briefs—on active management of the third stage of labor (AMTSL), PPH, and delayed cord clamping (DCC)—that highlight key recommendations from World Health Organization (WHO) guidelines.
 Aimed at program managers and staff working at all levels of the health system, these briefs explain in simple, user-friendly terms the latest best practices from WHO in maternal health.
-They have been translated in Spanish, French and Portuguese and are being widely disseminated at the country level as well as at key health conferences, including the Global Maternal and Newborn Health conferences, the ICM conference in Ecuador, and the Women’s Deliver Conference.
+They have been translated in Spanish, French and Portuguese and were widely disseminated at the country level as well as at key health conferences, including the Global Maternal and Newborn Health conferences, the ICM conference in Ecuador, and the Women’s Deliver Conference.

 1 Rajbhandari S, et al, Expanding uterotonic protection following childbirth through community-based distribution of misoprotol: Operations research study in Nepal.
 Int J Gynecol Obstet (2009). doi:10.1016/j.igo 2009.11.006